Guide to the Pool Family Papers, 1930-2000

 The Family Papers Series contains family history and genealogy notes; awards, diplomas, and other honors acquired by the Pools throughout their lives; family legal and financial documents, such as receipts, licenses, debt records, and property inventories; and other miscellaneous items including a family guest book, cancelled stamps from throughout the world, and other items saved by the Pools.
 The bulk of this series consists of memorial materials from J.C.
 Pool's death and funeral.

 The Printed Materials series is comprised of published materials collected by the Pool family and ranges from the 1930s to the 1990s with some undated material.
-It is divided into four subseries: Clippings, Programs and Publications, Reports, and Magazines.
+It is divided into five subseries: Clippings, Programs and Publications, Reports, Magazines, and Books.
 Clippings consists of clipped materials from magazines and newspapers, as well as a few complete editions.
 It mostly contains articles and notices about the Pools from local papers (weddings, visits, obituaries, etc.); it also contains some examples of published writing by the Pools and their relatives, particularly columns by Elizabeth Pool’s father, E.C.
 Routh.
 Programs and Publications contains a large number of church bulletins and programs, many from the Nigerian Baptist Theological Seminary and the First Baptist Church Oke’lerin (both in Ogbomosho, Nigeria), and others from various services attended by the Pools.
 It also includes other published materials, such as religious and travel pamphlets, as well as small New Testaments and other books owned by the Pools and their relatives.
 Magazines includes a variety of publications collected by the Pools, most of which are missionary publications (Home and Foreign Fields, World Comrades, Tell, SIMNOW), general interest Nigerian publications (Ibadan, Nigeria Magazine), or religious and educational publications from the United States (Review and Expositor, The OBU Report, Baptist Messenger, Founders Campaign Quarterly).
 There are generally only one or two issues of each magazine, with one exception: a significant portion of this subseries consists of issues of The Nigerian Baptist from 1954-1988 (non-inclusive).
 Reports consists almost entirely of various published reports on Nigerian politics and government.
+The Books subseries contains printed publications, written in both the English and Yoruba languages.
+Many of these books include notes or inscriptions by the Pools.

 The Pool Family Papers consist of documents collected by Baptist missionaries J.C.
 (James Christopher, also Christie) and Elizabeth Pool and their relatives.
 J.C. was born Jan.
 26, 1905 and earned an undergraduate degree from Baylor University in 1929 (after having been ordained in 1928) and a graduate degree from Southern Baptist Theological Seminary.
 Elizabeth was born July 17, 1909, earned an undergraduate degree at the Baylor College for Women (subsequently Mary Hardin-Baylor College and the University of Mary Hardin Baylor) in 1930, and taught at the San Marcos Baptist Academy from 1930-1932.
 After both traveling to Nigeria as missionaries in 1934, they were engaged and married in 1935.
 They had three children--Frances, born 1937, Carolyn, born 1940, and James (Jim), born 1945--and adopted two Nigerian children, Gordon Buraimo Pool, born 1934, and Claribel Olubunmi Alanke Pool, born 1931.